nockieboy/gpu/README.md

 Contains various Quartus II projects (yes, Quartus II - version 9.1) used for simulating and testing components of the project.

 #### tools
-Contains the RS232 debugger, written by Brian Guralnick, which is an essential part of the setup and testing for the GPU.
+Contains the RS232 debugger, written by Brian Guralnick, which is an essential part of the setup and testing for the GPU, along with other key tools.

 ### Prerequisites